indico/indico-user-docs/user_guide/conference_abstract_review.md

 Click on the Abstract’s name.

-On the Reviewing page we saw before as a user, but now, as a Reviewer, we have the review option (leaving feedback on the abstract), and a “judge option” as event manager, which means that we will be able to effectively accept of reject an abstract based on the various reviews.
+On the Reviewing page, as a Reviewer, you may leave feedbacl on the Abstract in the _Review option_.
+The _Judge option” as event manager, which means that we will be able to effectively accept of reject an abstract based on the various reviews.

 to leave a review, scroll down the page and click on review on the right.